mesopelagique/Blame4D/README.md

 > On macOs to upgrade git you could use `brew install git` with [brew](https://brew.sh/)

-And if it is not enough install git gui
+And if it is not enough install git gui manually

-> [download source](https://github.com/prati0100/git-gui/releases) and use `make` and `make install`
+> [Download source](https://github.com/prati0100/git-gui/releases) and use `make` and `make install`

 ### Limitation

-4D macro seems to not allow me to get selected line, so I cannot limit blame to selected lines
+4D macro system seems to not allow me to get selected lines, so I cannot limit blame to selected lines.

-> one way is to search selected text in all text but if code is duplicated in method this is not corret
+> one way is to search selected code in all code but if some code are duplicated in the current method, this is not correct!

 ## Acknowledgement